Skip to content

 What Changed?

-The change took effect on June 15, 2024, and remains in force as of March 2026.
-It applies to citizens of 93 countries including the United States, United Kingdom, all EU member states, Australia, Canada, Japan, South Korea, and many more.
+The extended stay applies to citizens of 93 countries including the United States, United Kingdom, all EU member states, Australia, Canada, Japan, South Korea, and many more.

 Visa-free stay30 days60 days